Mount Foster

-Mount Foster is a peak rising to 2025 m in the Imeon Range on Smith Island in the South Shetland Islands, Antarctica.
+Mount Foster is a peak rising to 2025 m in the Imeon Range on Smith Island in the South Shetland Islands of the British Antarctic Territory.
 It is the highest point of the South Shetland Islands archipelago.

-Mount Foster has triple peaks of which Mount Foster proper is the southernmost, the central one is Evlogi Peak (2090 m), and the northern one is Antim Peak (2070 m).
-The first ascent was made by Greg Landreth and team on 29 January 1996.
+Mount Foster has triple peaks of which Mount Foster proper is the southernmost, the central one is Evlogi Peak (2,024 m), and the northern one is Antim Peak (1,995 m).
+The first ascent was made by Greg Landreth and his team comprising Brice Dowrick, Dan Mannix and Roger Thompson on 16-17 January 1996.

 The feature is named after Captain Henry Foster, commander of HMS Chanticleer who explored the South Shetlands in 1829.

+Elevation

+Traditionally, the elevation of Mount Foster was put at 2105 m.
+However, according to the American high accuracy Reference Elevation Model of Antarctica (REMA) edition 2022, the actual elevation (at 2-meter spatial resolution) is 2,025 m, just 1 m higher than the adjacent Evlogi Peak.

 Location

-Mount Foster is linked by Zavet Saddle to Slaveykov Peak to the southwest and surmounts Bistra Glacier to the west, Chuprene Glacier to the north-northwest, Rupite Glacier to the east, Landreth Glacier to the southeast and Dragoman Glacier to the south-southeast.
+Mount Foster is linked by Zavet Saddle (elevation 1,350 m) to Slaveykov Peak to the southwest and by a saddle of elevation 1,899 m to Evlogi Peak to the north-northeast.
+It surmounts Bistra Glacier to the west, Chuprene Glacier to the north-northwest, Rupite Glacier to the east, Landreth Glacier to the southeast and Dragoman Glacier to the south-southeast.
 The peak is located 5.45 km northeast of Riggs Peak, 2.78 km south-southeast of Garmen Point, 7.64 km southwest of Mount Pisgah and 3.86 km north-northwest of Ivan Asen Point (Bulgarian mapping in 2009).